-We are always recommended to sleep 7 to 8 uninterrupted hours a day in order to get a good quality sleep that will also contribute to a better quality of life.
-This recommendation makes us worry when we wake up in the middle of the night and cannot fall back asleep in one or two hours.
-It makes us ask ourselves why we sleep poorly.
-However, what we considered a sleep “alteration” up to now, can be something more natural than what you think and can even be beneficial.
+We are always recommended to sleep 7 to 8 uninterrupted hours a day.
+This is so we get a good quality sleep that will also contribute to a better quality of life.
+However, this makes us worry when we wake up in the middle of the night and cannot fall back asleep.
+So why do we sleep poorly?
+The answer may lie with our ancestors.

 The results of the study left an impression on many sleep scientists, but they still think that it’s best to keep the habit of sleeping 8 uninterrupted hours a day.

-In 2001, the historian Roger Ekirch from the Virginia Tech University published a 15 year research paper that revealed historical evidence that proved that human beings tended to sleep in two distinct phases.
+In 2001, the historian Roger Ekirch from Virginia Tech University published a 15-year research paper that revealed historical evidence that proved that human beings tended to sleep in two distinct phases.

-This long investigation could show that human beings are not always capable of sleeping 8 hours in a row, uninterrupted.
-Instead it suggested that for many people it is easier to sleep in shorter periods throughout the night, which add up to the hours recommended by experts.
+This research project showed that human beings are not always capable of sleeping 8 hours in a row, uninterrupted.
+Instead, it suggested that for many people it is easier to sleep in shorter periods throughout the night, which add up to the hours recommended by experts.